Children's Museum of Houston

-Children's Museum Houston (CMH) is a 501(c)(3) nonprofit children's museum in the Museum District of Houston, Texas.
-Founded in 1980 and housed in a building designed by Robert Venturi, it offers exhibits and bilingual learning programs for children aged 0-12, serving more than 1,400,000 people annually.
+Children's Museum Houston (CMH) is a nonprofit children's museum in the Museum District of Houston, Texas.
+Founded in 1980 and designed by Denise Scott Brown and Robert Venturi, it offers exhibits and bilingual learning programs for children aged 0–12.
 It is one of 190 children's museums in the United States and 15 children's museums in Texas.

 History

-CMH was founded in 1980 by a group of Houston parents.
+CMH was founded in 1980 by Sharon Albert Brier who was inspired by a visit to the Denver Children's Museum with her eight-year old son, Samson.
+She incorporated the museum as a nonprofit and after researching other children's museums and created the first board of directors.
 It opened in 1984, originally leasing space from the Blaffer Gallery of the University of Houston; it moved several years later to 11,000 square feet (1,000 m2) of leased space in the former Star Engraving Company Building on Allen Parkway.